-Figure 1.
-Methodology to build the conceptual framework .
-7 Figure 2.
-Conceptual framework structure .
-8 Figure 3.
+Figure 2.
 From (European Commission, 2020).
-The map shows the proportion of respondents in each country who mention social networks and the Internet among the main sources of information about the environment 14
+The map shows the proportion of respondents 5 in each country who mention social networks and the Internet among the main sources of information about the environment 16 Figure 3.
+Conceptual framework structure 40

-1. Executive Summary
+Executive Summary

 This document presents the conceptual framework to define the strategy for the design of awareness, communication and education toolkits planned in the project (WP1).
-The deliverable provides guidelines and recommendations to ensure the coverage of every sector of the bioeconomy and address all the main types of stakeholders.
-At the same time, it provides suggestions on the actions to be taken (defining the channels, messages, contents, tools, and specific activities), following the needs and interests expressed by the target groups.
+The deliverable provides guidelines and recommendations to ensure the coverage of the different sectors of the bioeconomy and address the main types of stakeholders.
+At the same time, it provides suggestions on the actions to be taken (defining the channels, messages, contents, tools, and specific activities), following the needs and interests expressed by the different categories of relevant stakeholders.

-The conceptual framework is the result of an analysis of the outcomes of previous projects, the review of the scientific literature and interviews with selected stakeholders.
-The interviews were conducted with members of the Advisory Board to validate this analysis, provide insights, new ideas and feedback on the needs and interests of the beneficiaries and suggestions about how to set up the actions.
+The conceptual framework is the result of an analysis of the outcomes of previous projects, the review of the scientific literature and consultations with selected stakeholders.
+Interviews and a survey were conducted with members of the Advisory Board to validate this analysis, provide insights, new ideas and feedback on the needs and interests of the beneficiaries and suggestions about how to set up the actions.
+A validation workshop (T1.3.2) was conducted by ZSI to validate the first version of the toolkits, providing recommendations and suggestions for the updated version.

 The results highlight the existence of several successful experiences and tools.
-However, while literature and experiences in traditional sectors of the bioeconomy, such as agriculture and food, is comparatively well developed, both the bioeconomy as a whole and the bio-based sector are rather poor in both specific conceptual frameworks and specialised tools/toolkits that can be used to foster their full deployment and a meaningful engagement of the different stakeholders.
+However, while literature and experiences in traditional sectors of the bioeconomy, such as agriculture and food, is comparatively well developed, both the bioeconomy as a whole and the new bio-based sector are rather poor in both specific conceptual frameworks and specialised tools/toolkits that can be used to foster their full deployment and a meaningful engagement of the different stakeholders.